Learned Prefix Monitors for Agent Traces¶

 F --> H[Risk score<br/>at step t]

 StepView induction.
 Offline, the framework derives "deterministic typed-step adapters from raw trace samples" — replacing the hand-authored schema with one learned from the trace distribution.
-Output: a fixed event vocabulary plus a parser mapping any raw step into it [Source: Huang et al., PrefixGuard].
+The output is a fixed event vocabulary plus a parser that maps any raw step into it [Source: Huang et al., PrefixGuard].

 Supervised monitor.
-With the abstraction fixed, train a scorer mapping a typed-step prefix to terminal-failure probability from labelled complete traces.
+With the abstraction fixed, train a scorer that maps a typed-step prefix to terminal-failure probability, learned from labeled complete traces.

 The split matters.
 Hand-authored schemas commit to one vocabulary; StepView re-derives it from data.
 An LLM-as-judge reasons at inference; the supervised scorer pushes that cost offline.
-Adjacent work uses the same offline-learn / online-score split: ProbGuard fits a discrete-time Markov chain over abstracted agent states and triggers when the probability of reaching an unsafe state crosses a threshold [Source: Zhou et al., ProbGuard].
+Adjacent work uses the same offline-learn, online-score split: ProbGuard fits a discrete-time Markov chain over abstracted agent states and fires when the probability of reaching an unsafe state crosses a threshold [Source: Zhou et al., ProbGuard].

 Reported AUPRC across four benchmarks [Source: Huang et al., PrefixGuard]: